-Tusayan, just 6 miles/ 10 minutes drive from the South Rim, is the best place to stay near Grand Canyon.
+Tusayan, just a 6 miles/ 10 minutes drive from the South Rim, is the best place to stay near Grand Canyon.
 Its location is still very good for visiting the Grand Canyon, but staying here is cheaper and often more luxurious.

 Tusayan hotels offer a much better price-quality ratio than the hotels inside the Grand Canyon National Park.
 Most of the hotels here also have better facilities, including free Wi-Fi, less crowded restaurants, and some also have swimming pools.

 The Grand Canyon airport is located in Tusayan and this is where helicopter tours start.
 This is an excellent location to stay when visiting the Grand Canyon, at a lower price tag.

 Here are the best Tusayan hotels:

 - The Grand Hotel at the Grand Canyon.
 This is one of the very best luxury 5* hotels near Grand Canyon.
 With spacious rooms, an indoor swimming pool, a hot tub, and a good restaurant, this is one of the very best options for those who want to be close to the Grand Canyon while at the same time enjoying all the comforts of a truly nice hotel.
-They offer free Wi-Fi that’s much better than inside the park, but also here, internet connection is often spotty.
+They offer free Wi-Fi that’s much better than inside the park, but also here, the internet connection is often spotty.

 - Best Western Premier Grand Canyon Squire Inn.
 This 4* hotel is the most popular pick in Tusayan.
 With spacious modern rooms, several good restaurants, indoor and outdoor pools, hot tubs, wellness facilities, and even a bowling alley, this is an excellent price-quality hotel near Grand Canyon.
 They also offer free Wi-Fi which is excellent in some rooms, but not so good in others.